ranfysvalle02/ml-backpropagation/README.md

 - **Taking Steps**: It makes small adjustments in that direction.

 Think of it as walking downhill to reach the lowest point in a valley.
 Even if it's foggy and you can't see far, you can feel the slope under your feet and keep moving downward.

+## The Gradient

+Gradient descent employs backpropagation to ascertain the direction of navigation.
+In particular, it utilizes the gradients computed via backpropagation.
+These gradients are instrumental in deciding the path to follow to locate the minimum point.
+Essentially, we are seeking the negative gradient.
+This is due to the fact that a negative gradient signifies a diminishing slope.
+A diminishing slope implies that moving downward will guide us to the minimum point.

 ## The Code: Seeing It in Action